French frigate Sénégalais: History

 During World War II, Corbesier was transferred to the Free French Naval Forces under lend lease on 2 January 1944, and renamed Sénégalais.
 Ownership of the vessel was transferred to France on 21 April 1952 under the Mutual Defense Assistance Program.
 She was renamed Yser about that same time.

 World War II

 In the night on 2/3 May 1944, was spotted recharging her batteries on the surface off Djidjelli on the Algerian coast.
 The area was swamped with six escorts from the convoy GUS-38 and three aircraft squadrons.
 At 01.18 hours on 3 May, the U-boat managed to damage with a Gnat in the stern.
-The other vessels hunted the U-boat until the early morning of 4 May when Fenksi had to surface his boat and save his crew, but at 04.04 hours he still fought back and also damaged the FFL Sénégalais (T 22) with a Gnat before scuttling the U-boat.
+The other vessels hunted the U-boat until the early morning of 4 May, when its commander had to surface his boat and save his crew, but at 04.04 hours he still fought back and also damaged the FFL Sénégalais (T 22) with a Gnat before scuttling the U-boat.